matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 So of course nils were bad, so other people fixed them for us, and we are philistines for not yet using this.
 And there are many floating around.
 This is not like: there is one answer.
-There are many answers, so probably they are not all the best.
+There are many answers.
+So probably they are not all the best.

-So in Haskell there is a type called Maybe.
-It is a parameterized type, Maybe of some type a.
-And it has two constructors.
-You can have just an A, or you can have nothing, which is our nil.
+But in Haskell there is a type called Maybe.
+It is a parameterized type, Maybe of some type A.  And it has two constructors.
+You can have just an A, or you can have "Nothing", which is our nil.

 And then Scala uses a lot of things to make that same kind of thing ish, somewhat.
 So I think we will stick with the Haskell version